academic-survivorship/academic-survivorship/index.md

+# Welcome
-# Welcome to the IB 305: Thriving in Academia course website!
+Welcome to the IB 305: Thriving in Academia course website!